-Prostate orgasms can be great.
-Though the medical community doesn’t have much to say about it, proponents of prostate vibrators say prostate orgasms are uhh… the bee’s knees.
+Stimulation aimed around your prostate can be great.
+Though the medical community doesn’t have much to say about it, people who use prostate massager wands and vibrators say they are enjoyable.

 A prostate massager probably won’t fix sexual dysfunction.
-Erectile dysfunction and prostate massages are an intriguing but underexplored area of medicine, but the solution to that problem doesn’t seem to be up anyone’s ass.
+Erectile dysfunction and prostate massages are an intriguing but underexplored area of medicine, but not a path to an ED cure.